Priyanka090192/qa-random-date-generator-test/bug-report.md

 **Expected Result:**
 System should limit input or show warning
 **Actual Result:**
-Tool tries to generate all dates, causing browser to crash **Impact:**
+Tool tries to generate all dates, causing browser to crash or run slow **Impact:**
 Can crash browser or degrade performance